adrianmaciuc/my-creative-spark/DOCUMENTATION/AuthenticationPlan.md

 **Expected Result**:

-- ✅ Cooks can see all their recipes
+- ✅ Chefs can see all their recipes
 - ✅ Easy to manage content
 - ✅ Better UX than Strapi admin